metal-stack/docs/docs/src/operators/maintenance.md

 !!! info

     If you use the Gardener integration of metal-stack do not skip any patch releases.
 You may skip patch releases if you depend on metal-stack only, but we recommend to just deploy every patch release one by one for the best possible upgrade experience.

+## Rollback

+metal-stack employs forward-only database migrations (e.g., for RethinkDB), and each release undergoes thorough integration testing.
+However, rollback procedures are not included in test coverage.
+To maintain data integrity and system reliability, rolling back a full release is not supported and strongly discouraged.
+In the event of issues after an upgrade, it is possible to downgrade specific components rather than reverting the entire system.